 Eating out is not a problem in an around Broadstairs.
 There are lots of fantastic, independent places to eat.
 Cafes, cute pubs, vegan restaurants, Italian trattorias, authentic English seaside fish & chip bars – you name it.
+You can find most of them and book at Square Meal UK.
 We however, on our second night managed to book a really cool place we were eying with since we booked this last minute holiday.
 It’s the The Royal Harbour Brasserie and although it’s located in Ramsgate – only a really short drive from Broadstairs.
 (We also stopped for some playground time on the way in King George VI Memorial Park that is situated high on the chalky cliffs between Ramsgate and Broadstairs.)

 The Royal Harbour Brasserie

 Really lovely find this place was.
 It’s located by in the historic of East Pier (free parking for patrons) so it’s probably one of the most interesting restaurant locations in the UK.
 We thought the sonar was still operating on the top of the pier building?
 It has a super relaxed atmosphere, prices are right, absolutely stunning views both to the sea and the harbour and a large terrace, a hidden gem.
 The food was excellent – apart from my miso burger, that was a little bland but the rest was very good.
 If you’re into seafood, this is your place.